Best Companion Plants For Tomatoes

 Image of co planting tomatoes

-• Tomatoes and basil: Basil is a natural companion plant for tomatoes, as it helps to repel pests and diseases.
+- Tomatoes and basil: Basil is a natural companion plant for tomatoes, as it helps to repel pests and diseases.
 This image shows a row of tomatoes planted with basil in between.
-Image of Tomatoes and basil co planting

-• Tomatoes and beans: Beans are nitrogen-fixing plants, which means they can help to improve the soil quality for tomatoes.
+- Tomatoes and beans: Beans are nitrogen-fixing plants, which means they can help to improve the soil quality for tomatoes.
 This image shows a tomato plant that has been planted next to a bean plant.
-Image of Tomatoes and beans co planting

-• Tomatoes and carrots: Carrots are not typically considered to be companion plants for tomatoes, but they can actually help to deter nematodes, which are pests that can damage tomato plants.
+- Tomatoes and carrots: Carrots are not typically considered to be companion plants for tomatoes, but they can actually help to deter nematodes, which are pests that can damage tomato plants.
 This image shows a tomato plant that has been planted next to a carrot plant.
-Image of Tomatoes and carrots co planting

-• Tomatoes and marigolds: Marigolds are another natural companion plant for tomatoes, as they help to repel pests.
+- Tomatoes and marigolds: Marigolds are another natural companion plant for tomatoes, as they help to repel pests.
 This image shows a tomato plant that has been planted next to a marigold plant.
-Image of Tomatoes and marigolds co planting

-• Tomatoes and peppers: Peppers are also good companion plants for tomatoes, as they can help to deter pests and diseases.
+- Tomatoes and peppers: Peppers are also good companion plants for tomatoes, as they can help to deter pests and diseases.
 This image shows a tomato plant that has been planted next to a pepper plant.
-Image of Tomatoes and peppers co planting

 Post a Comment for " Best Companion Plants For Tomatoes"